top of page

 Daily Itinerary

-Day 8: Dubrovnik
+Day 9: Dubrovnik

-A short ferry ride takes us back to the mainland where we ride through coastal vineyards with breathtaking sea and mountain views.
-We stop for lunch in Žuljana (included), a small fishing village with a pebble beach that faces an emerald sea.
-Our ride ends in Mali Ston.
+You ride to Mali Ston, a UNESCO World Heritage Site.
 Mali Ston is an amazing place.
 It has a 5.5 km stone wall, Europe’s longest, dating from the 14th Century.
 It has salt flats that have been in use for two millennia, and it has a sea channel where world class oysters are produced.
 Forty families have licenses to harvest oysters in the pristine waters.
 The patriarch of one of these families takes us out on his old wooden boat.
 He pulls fresh oysters and mussels from the sea and prepares them before our eyes.
 If you like oysters and mussels, these will most likely be the best you have ever had.
 Our day ends with a shuttle to our seaside Dubrovnik hotel.
-Group dinner in Dubrovnik
+Group dinner in Dubrovnik.

-Day 8: Dubrovnik
+Day 10: Dubrovnik

 The bike tour ends in Dubrovnik.
 We strongly encourage you to spend an additional day or two to visit Dubrovnik's Old Town, Croatia's most popular attraction.
 You can fly out of Dubrovnik's airport or return to the Split airport which offers more international connections.
 You can travel from Dubrovnik to Split by ferry or by bus, with the trip taking about 5 hours.